sporule/BERT-AS-SERVICE/README.md

 /app/models/$MODEL #$MODEL is the environment variable
 ```

-You can mount a volume that contains your models to the path, so it can use your custom BERT models.
+You can mount a volume that contains your models to the path, so it can use your custom BERT models..